tink-ab/tink-money-manager-android/button-customization-guide.md

 </resources>
 ```

-Here's a list of all the icon resource attributes in the Tink PFM UI that can be overridden:
+Here's a list of all the button style resource attributes in the Tink PFM UI that can be overridden:

 | Custom Style Resource ID | Description | Default value |
 |------|-----|-----|